Large animal masses

 Inguinal hernias

 Foals and calves with inguinal hernias are typically not an emergency.
 The intestines slide around and can be shoved back into the abdomen (but quickly slide back out).
 These usually resolve on their own over time.
 However, it is possible for the intestines to become stuck in the hernia.
-These cases do require emergency surgery.
+If the intestines become stuck, emergency surgery is needed.